hillary-ux/hillary-ux/README.md

 # Hey, I’m Hillary 👋

 Product designer turned builder.
-I like turning messy ideas into things that actually ship, with a little help from AI.
+I like turning messy ideas into things that actually ship, with the help from AI.

 I build by solving **one real pain point at a time**, learning in public, and caring a lot about how things feel to use.